babybuddy/babybuddy/README.md

 If the `Authorization` header is not set or the key is not valid, the API will return `403 Forbidden` with additional details in the response body.

+### Schema

+A live version of the API schema in the [OpenAPI format](https://swagger.io/specification/) is available at the `/api/scehma` path of a running instance.

 ### `GET` Method

 #### Request